Murder of Liang Shan Shan: In the media

 The case of Liang Shan Shan's murder was re-enacted in a Singaporean crime show named True Files.
 It first aired as the fourth episode of the show's second season on 16 September 2003.
-Oh Laye Koh was portrayed by Chaar Chun Kong (stage name Fish Chaar) while Liang Shan Shan was portrayed by child actress Audrey Ong.
+Oh Laye Koh was portrayed by "Fish" Chaar Chun Kong while Liang Shan Shan was portrayed by Audrey Ong.
 Oh's lawyer for the appeal, Peter Fernando, agreed to be interviewed on-screen in the episode itself.

 The case of Liang's death became one of the iconic cases of renowned forensic pathologist Chao Tzee Cheng, who died in 2000.
-Singaporean crime show Whispers of the Dead, which features the famous cases solved by Professor Chao, re-enacted the case and aired it as the sixth episode of the show's second and final season.
+Singaporean crime show Whispers of the Dead, which features famous cases solved by Professor Chao, re-enacted the case and aired it as the sixth episode of the show's second and final season.
 While most aspects of the case were faithful to the real-life events of Liang's murder, the names of Liang, Oh and the trial witnesses were changed to protect their identities and for dramatic purposes; for example, Liang's name was changed to Chan Mei Shan while Oh's name was changed to Toh Lai Boon.
-Actress Chan Jia Jing portrayed the murder victim while the actor who portrayed the school bus driver was uncredited.
+Actress Chan Jia Jing portrayed the murder victim, while the actor who portrayed the school bus driver was uncredited.

 In 2022, another Singaporean crime show, titled Inside Crime Scene, also re-enacted the Liang Shan Shan murder case and aired the adaptation as its third episode.